-Be cautious of Argan oil sold in clear or plastic bottles.
-They can make the oil deteriorate, breaking down its properties.
-Most producers of quality Argan oil would not put this liquid gold in anything other than a dark coloured glass bottle ie. amber glasses.
+Most producers of quality Argan oil would not put this liquid gold in anything other than a dark coloured glass bottle ie. amber glasses as it prevents the oil from deteriorating and breaking down its properties.
 Reason being light breaks down the oil’s best properties and keeping it inside something dark is the best way to store Argan oil and preserve its properties.

 3. Oil texture